AlexandrParkhomenko/FreeCAD/src/zipios/readme.md

    <LI>SGI IRIX64 6.5 / MIPSpro Compilers: Version 7.30</LI>
    </UL>

-   If you are aware of any other platforms that Zipios++ works on, please let me know (thomass@deltadata.dk).
+   If you are aware of any other platforms that zipios works on, please let me know (thomass@deltadata.dk).

    Zip file access